 iii Healthcare professionals

 Although each state issues its own licence, some states permit reciprocity by honouring each other's licences.
-For example, there is a National Nursing Compact, under which 24 member states recognise the nursing licences granted by all the other member states.
+For example, there is a Nursing License Compact (NLC), under which 34 member states recognise the nursing licences granted by all the other member states (one of the 34 states, New Jersey, has only partially implemented the NLC).
 In addition, some states honour each other's medical licences or permit physicians who are licensed in another jurisdiction to practise medicine across their state lines using telemedicine.

 State and federal statutes applicable to physicians and certain other licentiates provide hearing and appeals rights when a state agency denies, or proposes to deny or revoke, licensure or certification.
 Similarly, hospitals, health plans and certain other providers or professional organisations are required by state and federal law to have formal peer review and quality assurance or quality improvement procedures in place whereby they determine whether to permit a new practitioner to provide services to their patients.
 These procedures also govern any adverse disciplinary actions against practitioners, such as the revocation or restriction of their clinical privileges.
 Under a federal law called the Health Care Quality Improvement Act (HCQIA), and under state laws in many jurisdictions, these organisations must follow specified procedures in making adverse decisions affecting a practitioner's privileges.
 In most states, practitioners must go through or 'exhaust' these administrative appeal procedures before they can challenge the denial or revocation of privileges or other adverse action in court.
 Because failure to follow these rules can result in liability to the organisation, it is incumbent on hospitals and other healthcare organisations that are subject to these rules to have a compliant peer review and appeals process in place prior to commencing operations.